scande3/hydra-tutorial/hydra-tutorial-guide.md

 ## Step 10.
 Starting Jetty
 Now we'll start Jetty

-Jetty should be running on port 8983.
+Jetty will be running on port 8983.
+NOTE: It may take up to 5 minutes to start.
+Please wait and verify it has started.

 You can see the Fedora server at:

   <http://localhost:8983/fedora/>